friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
-Fetches and compiles a whitelist for a country, blocks incoming traffic from anywhere except whitelisted subnets.
+Fetches and compiles an ip subnets whitelist for a given country, blocks incoming traffic from anywhere except whitelisted subnets.
 Uses iptables.
 Collection of bash scripts with easy install.

 Subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.